homanchou/thexr/README.md

 # Thexr

+make all the signals for left and right, be simple primitives so they are easier to console log,  move the complex object into caches on the services or systems

+there is a race condition for holdable where we need the avatar hand meshes (which depends on drawing ourselves after an initial enter message), and we need controller ready to bind the mesh to the grip

 Problem with mic "muted" | "unmuted" as a component, is that sending this :set command will cause snapshot to save it because snapshot only resists member join, leaves, movements thus far